hackerb9/Tandy-Terminfo/README.md

 * Maybe report bugs to projects which presume ANSI colors are always available.
 Why don't programs like `git` link with ncurses?

-* Investigate creating a new charmap for locale.
-(See `locale -m` and `locale(1)`)

-  This would let UTF-8 unicode show up correctly on the Tandy 200 plus, it would allow us to type in 8-bit Extended ASCII to enter Unicode characters.

 * Maybe get cursor keys working in Emacs.